8 Walkthrough 2: Approaching gradebook data from a data science perspective

 8.7.1 Tidy data

-This walkthrough uses an Excel data file because it is one that we are likely to encounter.
-Moreover, the messy state of this file mirrors what might be encountered in real life.
-The Excel file contains more than one sheet, has rows we don’t need, and uses column names that have spaces between words.
-The data is not tidy.
+This walkthrough uses an Excel data file because you’re likely to encounter this format in your work.
+Moreover, the messy state of this file mirrors what you might be asked to use in your everyday work.
+The Excel file contains more than one sheet, has rows you won’t need, and uses column names that have spaces between words.
 All these things make the data tough to work with.
-We can begin to overcome these challenges before importing the file into RStudio by deleting the unnecessary parts of the Excel file then saving it as a .csv

-First, we want to modify the column names of the gradebook
+In this section, you’ll start your work with the column names.
+First, you’ll modify the column names of the gradebook

-data frame to remove any spaces and replace them with an underscore.
-Using spaces in column names in R can present difficulties later on when working with the data.
+data frame to replace spaces an underscore.
+In R, spaces in column names can present challenges later on in your analysis.

-Second, we want the column names of our data to be easy to use and understand.
+Second, you’ll make the column names of the data easy to use and understand.
 The original dataset has column names with uppercase letters and spaces.
-We can use the {janitor} package to quickly change them to a more usable format.
+You’ll use the {janitor} package to change them to a more usable format.

 8.7.2 About {janitor}

-The {janitor} package is a great resource for anybody who works with data, and particularly fantastic for data scientists in education.
-Created by Sam Firke, the Analytics Director of The New Teacher Project, it is a package created by a practitioner in education with education data in mind.
+The {janitor} package is a great resource for anybody who works with data, particularly for data scientists in education.
+Created by Sam Firke, the Analytics Director of The New Teacher Project, it is a package designed with education data in mind.

-{janitor} has many handy functions to clean and tabulate data.
-Some examples include:
+{janitor} has handy functions to clean and tabulate data.
+Examples include:

 clean_names()

-, which takes messy column names that have periods, capitalized letters, spaces, etc., and changes the column names into an R-friendly formatget_dupes()
+, which takes messy column names that have periods, capitalized letters, spaces, etc., and changes them into an R-friendly formatget_dupes()

 , which tabulates data in adata.frame